What is allergic rhinitis?

 Signs of allergic rhinitis are like signs of a common cold.
 But, unlike common cold symptoms, allergic rhinitis can last for more than 8-10 days and may include:

-• Itchy nose, itchy eyes or watery eyes.
+- Itchy nose, itchy or watery eyes and itchy throat.

-• Children who have allergic rhinitis might have dark circles under their eyes or use the palm of their hand to push their nose up as they try to stop the itching (called the “allergic salute”).
+- Children might have dark circles under their eyes or use the palm of their hand to push their nose up as they try to stop the itching (called the “allergic salute”).

 Treatment